w3c-ccg/vc-test-suite-implementations/README.md

 on your issuer and the [vc-api-verifier tests](https://github.com/w3c-ccg/vc-api-verifier-test-suite) on your verifier.

+NOTE: Currently the vc api verifier test suite uses `Ed25519Signature2020` as the default signature for the mock VCs that are sent to the verifiers since it is most widely implemented.
+So, the verifier you add for `vc-api` must support verification of VCs with `Ed25519Signature2020` signature to pass verification tests.

 #### Status List 2021 Test Suite

 * `StatusList2021` and `Revocation`/`Suspension`- Combining the `StatusList2021`